 - When you next open WLM, it will take longer because that is when it actually moves your mail folder

-Once Windows is re-built and all is working, download WLM 2011, if you can find it.
+Once Windows is re-built and all is working, download WLM 2011.

 The 2011 version works better than the 2012 one.
 The main advantage of the 2011 version is that Groups do not work in 2012.
 If you do not use groups, download WLM 2012 from the Microsoft site